HydroBlockchain/smart-contracts/hydro-token-and-server-raindrop/README.md

 - This folder has a suite of tests created through [Truffle](https://github.com/trufflesuite/truffle)
 - To run these test:
   - Clone this repo: `git clone https://github.com/hydrogen-dev/smart-contracts.git`
-  - Navigate to the `hydro-token-and-raindrop-enterprise` folder in your terminal
+  - Navigate to the `hydro-token-and-server-raindrop` folder in your terminal
   - Make sure you have the appropriate Truffle version installed: `npm install -g truffle@4.1.3`
   - Install web3: `npm install web3@1.0.0-beta.34`
   - `truffle test`